 The Medicine & Society minor is open to any and all undergraduates at UH who are interested in gaining a deeper understanding of health and disease-related issues from a variety of perspectives.
-We have many Honors students, and many pre-meds or students planning on a career in the health professions -- BUT we also have many, many students from numerous other majors and Colleges as well.
-In fact, with well over three hundred students, it’s one of the biggest minors on campus.
+We have many Honors students, and many pre-meds or students planning on a career in the health professions — BUT we also have many, many students from numerous other majors and colleges as well.
+In fact, with well over 300 students, it’s one of the biggest minors on campus.

 Don’t simply take our word for it, though.
 Here are links to recently published articles that also speak to the growing demand for elements of a liberal arts education to help strengthen one’s success as a medical school candidate:

 As the above idea of an interdisciplinary focus suggests, our faculty also comes from a variety of backgrounds, united by an interest in the effects of health and illness on individual and societal levels.
 This means a course might be taught by a practicing physician, someone well-versed in the history of medicine, creative writers focused on narrative medicine, professors with extensive experience in community health fieldwork, sociologists, anthropologists, religious studies scholars and more.
 Whatever the case, we are confident the courses you take from these faculty members will broaden not only your understanding of medicine but also your understanding of the role(s) you might play in our current health care landscape.

 I keep hearing about recent changes to the MCAT exam.
 Will a MedSoc minor in any way help me with that?

 Yes.
 The much-discussed changes to the MCAT reflect the same line of thinking outlined above: that more critical thinking and humanities-based outlooks will enhance one’s own medical education.